vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 morning](2025-11-11-right-index-finger-impact-against-bottom-of-kitchen-shelves.md)),
 I did at-home jogging instead of going out to jog.

-## 2025-11-12: resumption of breath holds and hand gripper exercises with the left hand
+## 2025-11-12: resumption of breath holds and hand gripper exercises with the left hand (after pause due to DEXA scan and then flu shot)

 On Wednesday 2025-11-12, I resumed breath holds and hand gripper exercises with the left hand.
+The former was a day late (because I missed doing breath holds the previous day, not a deliberate strategic choice) while the latter was as scheduled.
 For both, I was able to perform at or above my usual standard.

 ## 2025-11-14: skipped most exercises due to time constraints